WilliamLiuAtCPC/HRNet_for_OpenARK/README.md

 1. tools/train_ycb.py is the script we used for ycb training
 2. experiments/ycb/seg_hrnet_ocr_w48_train_ycb.yaml is the hyperparameter file we used for training
-3. lib/datasets/ycb.py is the Dataloader file
+3. lib/datasets/ycb.py is the Dataloader file.
+The weights here is all set to 1, you may need to change it.